aqualiquid/aqualiquid/README.md

-Hi, I'm Robert An
+Hi 👋, I'm Robert An
-Computer Vision & AI Engineer
+Computer Vision & AI Engineer from Kentucky

-🔭 Currently working on: AI/ Computer Vision/ Perception/ Machine Vision

-🌱 Currently learning: MLOps and Advanced Computer Vision 👯 Looking to collaborate on: Autonomous Driving and Computer Vision projects 💬 Ask me about: Object Detection, Tracking, Deep Learning, OpenCV
+🔭 Currently working on: AI Machine Vision for EV Battery Manufacturing at Blueoval SK 🌱 Currently learning: MLOps and Advanced Computer Vision 👯 Looking to collaborate on: Autonomous Driving and Computer Vision projects 💬 Ask me about: Object Detection, Tracking, Deep Learning, OpenCV